felidadae/owca/docs/score_algorithm.rst

 Nice feature of the algorithms is that the score value has intuitive interpretation, which is explained below.

-Having a workload with score of value *S=score(workload)*, by scheduling only instances of that workload to PMEM node we should according to the heuristic maximally use **1/S * 100%** capacity of memory of that node (the heuristic ignores the fact that we cannot schedule `part` of the workload).
+Having a workload with score of value *S=score(workload)*, by scheduling only instances of that workload to PMEM node we should according to the heuristic maximally use **1/S * 100%** capacity of memory of that node (the heuristic on purpose ignores the fact that we cannot schedule `part` of the workload as the main focus is really the proportions between resources requirements, not the absolute values).
 By sticking to that limit *(1/S * 100%)* the node shared resources such as: CPU, memory, memory bandwidth and L4 cache, should not be saturated.